moai/moai-dev/README.txt

 Project structure:

-3rdparty - All of the 3rd party libraries we use. doxygen - Scripts to build Moai docs using doxygen, perl and a custom parser. eclipse - The android-ndk/eclipse reference projects. nsis - NSIS installer project (builds the windows binary installer). samples - Lua and tools samples as well as some development test/experiment scripts. src - Moai source code and headers. test - Lua stress tests for Moai.
+3rdparty - All of the 3rd party libraries we use. eclipse - The android-ndk/eclipse reference projects.
+installer - The files and set up used to create the SDK installers samples - Lua and tools samples as well as some development test/experiment scripts. src - Moai source code and headers. test - Lua stress tests for Moai.
 These were written to crash Moai.
 We'll be fixing Moai to handle more user errors gracefully (instead of crash) as the project develops.